Media should give peace a chance

 While it is still too early to draw conclusions about whether media coverage and commentary on the ongoing Iran-U.S. tensions have been conflict-sensitive or not, some media outlets have published content that moves in the right direction.

-A notable example is an article entitled "Yes, Iranians can protest against both US intervention and their government," written by Reza H. Akbari in The Guardian on January 14.
+A notable example is an article entitled "Yes, Iranians Can Protest Against Both US Intervention and Their Government," written by Reza H. Akbari in The Guardian on January 14.
 In it, the author argues against the "binary view of Iran" that regards the Iranian people as either "easily coerced into participating in pro-regime rallies or as brave souls willing to risk their lives for justice."
 This view has dominated U.S. rhetoric around Iranians’ responses to the events of the past two weeks, which have included public mourning and demonstrations against their government.
 Akbari reminds readers that Iran is not a monolith, and that in a country of 80 million people, people from different backgrounds are bound to hold a range of political opinions.
 He strongly warns against superficial readings of Iranian society that can be used to justify an escalation of the conflict.

 From a peace journalism perspective, this type of reporting and commentary, which seeks to bring nuance and balance into a seemingly black and white situation, is precisely the kind of coverage that can help transform the context in which parties present and formulate their responses.
 For the sake of peace, let us hope that this approach is adopted by journalists and editors everywhere.